-

 The most significant benefits of performance marketing include the following:

-• Boosted-Brand Awareness: Because you will be focusing on reaching the correct audience and letting them now your brand is out there, brand awareness is a natural by-product of performance activities.
+- Boosted brand awareness: Because you will be focusing on reaching the correct audience and letting them know your brand is out there, brand awareness is a natural by-product of performance activities.

 How does performance marketing work?